SimonCropp/WaffleGenerator/README.md

 # WaffleGenerator

 Produces text which, on first glance, looks like real, ponderous, prose; replete with clichés.

-For example:
+**This project is supported by the community via [Patreon sponsorship](https://www.patreon.com/join/simoncropp).
+If you are using this project to deliver business value or build commercial software it is expected that you will provide support [via Patreon](https://www.patreon.com/join/simoncropp).
+If you do not feel this project is worth supporting, to ensure its long term existence, perhaps you should find an alternative tool or build the functionality yourself.**

+Example content:

 ```
 The Aesthetic Of Economico-Social Disposition